 People age 65+ account for nearly 20% of all pedestrian fatalities.
-Learn how to stay safe as an older pedestrian in a society of distracted drivers.
+Learn how to stay safe as an older pedestrian from distracted drivers.

 According to NHTSA data, one pedestrian dies as a victim of a car accident every 1.5 hours (2016).